alwinpaul111/Retail-Intelligence-Platform/README.md

 machines where Homebrew was originally installed before switching to (or under emulation on) Apple Silicon.

-Note: this issue is macOS-specific and doesn't affect the deployed Streamlit Cloud app, which runs on Linux.
+Note: this issue is macOS-specific and doesn't affect the deployed dashboard or API, both of which run on Linux (Streamlit Cloud and Render respectively).

+### Render: deploying `Dockerfile.api` but it's running as a plain Python app instead

+Render auto-detects the runtime from repo contents and can default to "Python 3" if it sees `requirements.txt`, ignoring `Dockerfile.api` entirely.
+When creating the service, explicitly set **Language** to **Docker** and **Dockerfile Path** to `Dockerfile.api` (build context: `.`) before deploying.

 ## Honest scope notes